 Before I pitch a visit to this gem of architectural history, a word of caution; if you like throngs of sightseers, busy souvenir traps and long, clamorous lines outside noodle and ice cream shops, Unnojuku is not the day trip for you.
 This old post town in Nagano Prefecture is a portal to the past, … Continue reading The Solace of Unnojuku

-Offering a seminar on Kuromontsuki dyeing, March 17, in Nagoya Nagoya and the surrounding environs, which lay rightful claim to the birthplace of modern Japanese culture, offer the visitor to Japan unlimited potential for historical and cultural exploration.
-If one is fascinated by traditional Japanese apparel, for instance, there is no better place to study … Continue reading The Creations of Yamakatsu
+A seminar on Kuromontsuki dyeing Nagoya and the surrounding environs, which lay rightful claim to the birthplace of modern Japanese culture, offer the visitor to Japan unlimited potential for historical and cultural exploration.
+If one is fascinated by traditional Japanese apparel, for instance, there is no better place to study the art of silk kimono … Continue reading The Creations of Yamakatsu

 In a Kodo workshop, there are more challenges than simply identifying different scents.
 You must grind your own india ink, take notes with a calligraphy brush, and listen very carefully.
 On the other hand, you will not be asked to sit seiza - though you may do so if you wish.
 Ask your Japanese passerbye on the street … Continue reading Kodo – the Way of Incense